 - Provide adequate storage space.
 Storage in damp basements can lead to mold growth.
 If storage space is only available in the basement, provide shelving to keep items off the floor.

 - Ensure all exterior claddings and trim are backprimed.
-Backpriming helps prevent wood clapboard from absorbing moisture and makes the sheathing wrap or building paper more effective.
+Backpriming helps prevent wood clapboard from absorbing moisture and makes sheathing wrap or building paper more effective.

 - Install properly lapped sheathing wrap or building paper between the cladding and wall sheathing.
-Sheathing wrap or building paper provides resistance to water that gets behind cladding, and it must be properly lapped to direct water away from the building.
+Sheathing wrap or building paper provides resistance to water that gets behind cladding and it must be properly lapped to direct water away from the building.

-- Provide adequate drainage for the basement and grade site and install gutters/downspouts to move water away from the building.
+- Provide adequate drainage for the basement and provide positive drainage away from the building.
 Effective groundwater management is one of the most important factors in controlling moisture and humidity in the building.

 - Install a capillary break on top of footing, between footing and perimeter foundation wall.
-This helps minimize movement of moisture from the ground to building assemblies
+This helps minimize movement of moisture from the ground to building assemblies.

-- Paint walls with water based paints with low volatile organic compounds (VOCâ€™s) and complete all painting before occupants move in.
-VOC’s are harmful to health and should be minimized.
+- Use interior points, varnishes, caulks, and adhesives with low volatile organic compounds (VOCâ€™s) and complete painting before occupants move in.
+VOCs are harmful to health and should be minimized.

 - Keep bushes and trees at least 3 feet from the home.
-Bushes and trees near a home provide food, a living place, and sheltered passage for pests such as mice, ants and roaches.
+Bushes and trees near a home provide food, a living place, and sheltered passage for pests such as mice, ants, and roaches.

 - Install a walk off system at principal entrances by allowing space for a mat or shared lobby with space for a doormat.
 2/3 of indoor dust is tracked in from the outside.